-A duplicate sample from a randomly selected soil sample will also be collected.
+Matrix Spike (MS) and Matrix Spike Duplicate (MSD) samples from a randomly selected soil probe will also be collected.
 All collected soil samples will be containerized in laboratory supplied soil jars and appropriately labeled.

-Table 9 - Summary of Proposed Soil Sampling Locations and Analyses
+Table 9 - Summary of Proposed Soil Sampling Locations, Rationale and

+Analyses